arulhuw/cs/csweek1moduleintroduction/materials/IndependentstudyWeek1Writingactivity.md

 On the 22nd may I arrived at 9.30 am before the lecture started.
 Using the in class Attendance button on the VLE I proceeded to  confirm my presence.

-I kept checking for updated  attendance report before contacting  the attendance team.
+After confirming with updated attendance report

+ contacting  the attendance team.

 Navigating to the Attendance Enquiry Form from the VLE was straight forward.
 After completing the form I received  an email confirming the enquiry.